Tax Questions & Tips

 Taxpayers receive 100% of the credit for the $2,000 spent on eligible education, then 25% of the credit for the following $2,000 spent.

-With more than 20 years of tax prep experience, our tax preparation experts focus on accuracy, find deductions such as student loan interest, and do their best to ensure you get the biggest refund possible.
-We offer expert assistance for all your income tax needs–and we can help you online, in person at one of our many local branches, or with our drop-off tax service!
+Taxes can be tricky, especially when it comes to deductions and credits.
+We can help.
+With more than 20 years of tax prep experience, our experts focus on accuracy, finding deductions, and ensuring you get the biggest refund possible.
+We offer expert assistance for all your income tax needs.
 Stop by today or give us a call at (800) SUN-LOAN.

 Author – Jamie Lewton